kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 # Class Diagrams and Test Plan

-In light of the client's requirements, six user stories have been identified.
+In light of the client's requirements, eight user stories have been identified.
 To accomplish the goals in the user stories, tests have been designed and conducted to ensure that the production code would deliver the desired outcomes.
 To adhere to the principle of single responsibility, the third party testing framework, Mockito, has been used in tests where two classes are involved so that tests remain independent, ensuring minimal coupling.

 Please see below a UML class diagram which illustrates the properties and behaviours of the classes used.
 After that, the user stories listed in bullet points and the associated tests for the stories.
 A screenshot of the Kanban board tracking the development progress is attached below.
 Screenshots of the previous stages are stored in the "img" folder.